Study Comparing Investigational Drug HBI-8000 + Nivolumab vs. Placebo + Nivolumab in Patients With Advanced Melanoma

 • PD-L1 negative (< 1% tumor cell membrane staining in a minimum of a hundred evaluable tumor cells).

-Note: If an insufficient amount of tumor tissue from an unresectable or metastatic site is available prior to the start of the Screening Phase, patients must consent to allow the acquisition of additional tumor tissue for assessment of the biomarker.
+Note: If an insufficient amount of tumor tissue is available prior to the start of the screening phase, patients must consent to allow the acquisition of additional tumor tissue for performance of biomarker analyses.

 4. Males or females 12 years of age or older.

-6. At least one measurable lesion defined by RECIST 1.1 criteria, (separate from the lesion to be used for tumor tissue collection for PD-L1 testing) not counting brain metastasis with:
+6. At least one measurable lesion defined by RECIST 1.1 criteria, (separate from the lesion to be used for tumor tissue collection) not counting brain metastasis with:

 • Longest diameter ≥10 mm by CT (when slice thickness is ≤5 mm); or ≥ 2× slice thickness (when slice thickness is >5 mm)